Welcome to Year 6

 • Second World War

 2. Discuss with a family member what the words ‘conflict’ and ‘war’ mean and look up their meaning in a dictionary.
-Then use a dictionary to write definitions for the terminology below.
+Then use a dictionary to write definitions for the following terminology: alliance invasion expansionism militarism fascism nationalism imperialism retaliation.

 3. Use your existing knowledge and a range of sources to write a report about the First World War.
 Record information as notes on a mind map first, under headings such as causes, warring nations, key events, front line, home front and how the war ended.
 Use your mind map to help you write your report.
 Include a title, an opening paragraph, a timeline of key events, subheadings, detailed facts, precise topic vocabulary and images with captions.